 Some variables that could affect your cost of payroll funding include:

 - How much you are billing on a monthly basis

 - The volume of invoices you plan to factor

 - What industry you are in (staffing, manufacturing, trucking, healthcare, etc.)

 - Your business gets instant access to consistent cash flow

-- Once you have been approved, funding is available almost immediately – generally within 24-48 hours.
+- After approval, funding is available almost immediately – generally within 24-48 hours.

-- Unlike traditional loans, there are no hidden charges involved.
+- Unlike traditional loans, there are no hidden charges.